Why Does My Dog's Breath Smell Like Fish? 7 Causes & 2026

 Research in veterinary medicine increasingly shows that oral health and gut health aren't separate issues; they're part of the same system.
 Dogs with gut dysbiosis often have altered oral microbiomes, and dogs with periodontal disease frequently have digestive issues as well.

 This is why a purely dental approach sometimes fails to fix bad breath.
-If the root cause is in the gut, no amount of dental chews will fully solve the problem.
-The most effective approach addresses both simultaneously: dental hygiene for the mouth, and probiotic supplementation for the gut.
+If the root cause is in the gut, dental chews may not address every cause.
+A broader care plan may address both areas: dental hygiene for the mouth, and probiotic supplementation for the gut.

 How to Fix Fishy Dog Breath: Action Plan